nikitap13/ai110-module1show-gameglitchinvestigator/reflection.md

   and what it showed you about your code.
 - Did AI help you design or understand any tests?
 How?

+To decide whether a bug was really fixed, I had to just play the game again.
+AI was able to help me understand tests.
+It was able to show me what I was doing wrong, or at least how I could see what I was doing wrong,
 ---

 ## 4. What did you learn about Streamlit and state?